 Powers of a High Court Judge

-High Court Judges in India possess considerable authority and responsibility.
-They ensure the enforcement of the rule of law and oversee the administration of justice within their respective jurisdictions.
-Their powers are broad and critical for maintaining judicial integrity and democratic governance.
-Some of the powers that a High Court Judge can exercise are as follows –
+In India, High Court Judges have a lot of power and responsibility.
+They make sure that the rule of law is followed and keep an eye on how justice is administered in their own areas.
+Their powers are very broad and are very important for keeping the courts honest and for democratic government.
+Some powers that a High Court Judge can exercise are as follows

 High Court Judge Salary in India FAQs